 And since you’re probably making these carrots for something special, here are some other delicious sides you won’t want to go without.
 All delicious and tested by me and my family.
 Happy cooking, friends!

-Maple Glazed Carrots
+Maple Glazed Carrots Recipe

-Drain and place carrots back into hot pan.
-Place pan over medium heat and add in butter, maple syrup, cashews and parsley flakes.
+- Drain and place carrots back into the hot pan.
+Place the pan over medium heat and add in butter, maple syrup, cashews, and parsley flakes.
 Cook 2-3 minutes or until all carrots are glazed with butter and syrup.
-Serve.